Home » Diamonds » 8 Brilliant Earth Competitors & Alternatives

 Instead, you often find them as side stones.

-Most are customizable, like this halo necklace offered with a round-, oval-, emerald-, or pear-cut diamond.
+Most options are customizable, like this halo necklace offered with a round-, oval-, emerald-, or pear-cut diamond.

 Pear Cut Halo Necklace